Polyjapan/ji-shop/README.md

 For tickets generation, we use Twirl templates.
 The base template is defined in `views/template.scala.html`.
 It defines the header (title, poster, top barcode) and the footer (warning text, generation time, bottom barcode).
 Then, there is a template for order tickets (`orderTicket.scala.html`) and an other one for admission tickets (`ticket.scala.html`).

-The path to the poster image is defined in the configuration (`polyjapan.posterFile`).
-As it is embedded in the PDF tickets, you have to make it light (max 500 KiB).
-The templates will work better if the image is 627px wide.